 All loaned materials are stamped with the date on which the item is due to be returned.
 Due dates are adjusted for any days the library is closed.

-- Circulating Books & Oversize Collections – have a loan period of 2 weeks.
+- Circulating Books & Oversize Collections – have a term loan period, all materials are due back 30 days after a term ends.
 There is no limit on the number of books you can borrow from StMU Library.
-You can borrow up to 50 items from the University of Calgary, Ambrose University College (AUC) and Bow Valley College;
+You can borrow up to 50 items from the University of Calgary, Ambrose University College (AUC) and Bow Valley College.

 - Reserve Items – are loaned out for 3 days, 1 day or 2 hours.